josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 <code-example header="src/app/heroes/heroes.component.html (list of heroes)" path="toh-pt6/src/app/heroes/heroes.component.html" region="list"></code-example>

-To position the delete button at the far right of the hero entry, add some CSS to the `heroes.component.css`.
-You'll find that CSS in the [final review code](#heroescomponent) below.
+To position the delete button at the far right of the hero entry, add some CSS to the `heroes.component.css`. you will find that CSS in the [final review code](#heroescomponent) below.

 Add the `delete()` handler to the component class.

 <code-example header="src/app/heroes/heroes.component.ts (delete)" path="toh-pt6/src/app/heroes/heroes.component.ts" region="delete"></code-example>

-Although the component delegates hero deletion to the `HeroService`, it remains responsible for updating its own list of heroes.
+Although the component delegates hero deletion to the `HeroService`, it remains responsible for updating the associated list of heroes.
-The component's `delete()` method immediately removes the *hero-to-delete* from that list, anticipating that the `HeroService` will succeed on the server.
+The `delete()` method of the component immediately removes the *hero-to-delete* from that list, anticipating that the `HeroService` will succeed on the server.

-There's really nothing for the component to do with the `Observable` returned by `heroService.deleteHero()` **but it must subscribe anyway**.
+There is really nothing for the component to do with the `Observable` returned by `heroService.deleteHero()` **but it must subscribe anyway**.

 <div class="alert is-important">